kean/NukeUI/README.md

 - `LazyImage` for SwiftUI
 - `LazyImageView` for UIKit and AppKit

-It uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
-It also supports GIF rendering thanks to [Gifu](https://github.com/kaishin/Gifu).
-But GIF is [not the most](https://web.dev/replace-gifs-with-videos/) efficient format, so NukeUI also supports playing short videos out of the box.
+`LazyImage` uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
+But it's not just that.
+It also supports progressive images, it has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/).

 > **WARNING**.
 It's work-in-progress.
 Feel free to try it at your own risk or wait for 1.x.